miarobin/PasswordDataBase/README.md

 # PasswordDataBase
-Database for storing passwords.
+Creates database for storing passwords.

 Needs option to save/load an existing database from a file.
+Functionality for changing already entered details.